 - Individual Preparedness: Best Practices and and Resources

 Older adults, people with disabilities, and caregivers can take steps to prepare for emergencies.
 The majority of older adults and people with disabilities live in the community.
-Many live alone, but require long-term services and supports in order to reside in the community. .
-Without the appropriate contingencies, mobility limitations, the need for battery or electrically powered medical devices or durable medical equipment or other functional considerations could negatively impact a person during a crisis.
+Many live alone, but require long-term services and supports in order to reside in the community.
+Without the appropriate contingency plans, mobility limitations, the need for battery or electrically powered medical devices or durable medical equipment, or other functional considerations could negatively impact a person during a crisis.
 However, by examining each person’s unique needs, it is possible to create person-centered plans that accommodate these needs and maximize independence.

 SAMHSA Disaster Distress Hotline (1-800-985-5990)